The Calorimeter Theory

 If the earth is considered as a calorimeter, how much will our energy consumption heat up the atmosphere?

-Our energy consumption heats up the atmosphere slightly more than the global warming - maybe twice the global warming.
+Our energy consumption heats up the atmosphere slightly more than the global warming - maybe three times the global warming.

 For comparison the heat radiation from the sun is about 10,000 times greater.